John Relish

 John Relish (born 5 October 1953) is an English football manager and former player, who previously managed Conference South side Bath City before moving aside to develop a football academy at the club in October 2008.
 He was also involved in the coaching setup which oversaw Wales win in the non-league Four nations tournament in 2006.

 Relish began his playing career as a schoolboy with Liverpool before joining Chester City as an apprentice.
 He left in 1974 to spend the next thirteen years of his career playing for Newport County, mostly during the most successful period in the club's long history.
-Relish was part of the team that won promotion and the Welsh Cup and in the subsequent season reached the quarter-final of the 1981 European Cup Winners Cup.
+Relish was part of the team that won promotion to the Football League Third Division, won the 1980 Welsh Cup and in the subsequent season reached the quarter-final of the 1981 European Cup Winners Cup.

 In 1986, with Newport in the midst of a financial crisis that would see the club eventually forced out of existence, Relish took over as manager until Jimmy Mullen took over the role.
 He continued to play for Newport until 1987 when he left to join Forest Green Rovers.
 In 1989, he returned to Newport, this time as player-manager of the reformed team and remained in post until 1993, having led Newport to promotion from the Hellenic League.